 Create a Pixel Art Illustrationgilliandarby

-Pixel Art, old as it is, is still a very popular drawing and illustrating style.
-It goes back to how the old computer games used to look.
-Its previous limitations are now its biggest advantage and reason for being – individual pixels create a pixelated look.
+Pixel Art is a very popular drawing and illustrating style.
+It goes back to how the old computer games used to look – Space Invaders, anyone?
+Its previous limitations are now its biggest advantage and reason for being – individual pixels create a sharp, pixelated look.

-One very common way — and most obvious way to create the style — is to start any image in very small image size.
-So small so that you can clearly see the pixels grid.
-And when you are finished with the image, you resample it to a larger size which is usually not done when working with digital painting, photos and illustration.
+Even if you made a large draft in a sketchbook, you still start any pixel art image in a very small image size.
+So small you can clearly see the pixels grid.
+And when finished with the image, you resample it to a larger size which is usually not done when working with digital painting, photos and illustration.

 This means that if you intend to create an illustration for a printed magazine or large format canvas, billboard – or any type of screen, you plan your image and follow the basic rules and it will be fine.

 Click on any of the images below to view full-size.